sjbeckett/weighted-modularity-LPAwbPLUS/code/R/README.md

 MODULARPLOT(MAT,MOD1) # show the modular network configuration found in MOD1.
 Row and column numbering indicates the ordering of rows and columns in MAT.
 Modules are highlighted in red rectangles.

+#use with R library 'bipartite'
+library("bipartite")
+source("convert2moduleWeb.R") # read in conversion function

+MOD1modWeb = convert2moduleWeb(MAT,MOD1) # converts the configuration found in MOD1 to a moduleWeb object
+plotModuleWeb(MOD1modWeb) # plot the corresponding moduleWeb object using plotModuleWeb in library bipartite

 ```